 - Users who wish to pass data from the WiFi logger to other software running on a Mac computer should remember that the WFL emulates a Davis WeatherlinkIP logger.
 So Mac-compatible client software needs to be able to accept data across a network from an IP logger.
-This means that software such as Weathercat IS compatible, but other programs such as Weatherlink for Mac that can only accept data from Weatherlink USB loggers will not be compatible.
+This means that Mac software such as Weathercat is compatible, but other programs such as Weatherlink for Mac that can only accept data from Weatherlink USB loggers will not be compatible.

 How easy is the logger to set up and to use?

 The logger is easy to set up and use.
 As with most WiFi devices, there is an extra initial setup step where the logger must first be introduced to your secure WiFi network.
 But once this step is done, all subsequent logger management is via its web interface and is straightforward and intuitive.

 As with the Davis IP logger, the WiFi logger can take its power from the console.
 However, the extra power requirement of all IP and WiFi loggers means that the console should preferably be powered via AC mains; console batteries are only recommended for short-term backup use in case of a mains outage.
 Connecting the mains adapter to a small PC UPS may well be a better backup approach.